Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Experiment Results

 \section{Experiment Results}

-In this section, the experiment results of DCDNN are presented and analyzed in detail.
+In this section, the experiment results of TreeNet are presented and analyzed in detail.
 Firstly, we introduce the experiment setting briefly.
-Then the network training is elaborated in detail.
-After that, the overall performance of DCDNN and the complexity are presented.
-Finally, some visual results and more analyses are provided.
+Secondly, the training dataset is presented.
+Thirdly, the overall performance of TreeNet integrated into VVC and HEVC is presented, respectively.
+After that, the usage rate, model size, and memory cost are provided.
+Finally, the data clustering-driven training is investigated.